 The problem of evil is usually stated in the present tense: given that evil exists, how can God be good?
-But there is a prior form of the problem, harder in some ways, that concerns the creation decision itself: before the universe began, before any human being existed, God — on the classical account — knew with perfect clarity everything that would follow from creation.
+There is a prior form of the problem, harder in some ways, that concerns the creation decision itself.
+Before the universe began, before any human being existed, God (on the classical account) knew with perfect clarity everything that would follow from creation.
 The suffering of every conscious being across all of history.
 The grief of every parent who ever lost a child.
 The scale of deliberate cruelty one human being is capable of inflicting on another.
 The people who would spend their lives in genuine seeking and end in what the tradition describes as ruin.

 Knowing all of this, God created.
 The question is: why?

 On this account, the creation decision is not a calculation about whether the sum of conscious experiences across history is positive or negative.
-It is the expression of what God is — a being whose nature is generosity and love, for whom not creating would require a kind of self-withholding that is not compatible with the fullness of divine love.
+The decision is the expression of what God is: a being whose nature is generosity and love, for whom not creating would require a kind of self-withholding that does not match the fullness of divine love.

 The value of existence

-This response has genuine force but also a limit: it does not speak to the specific question of why God would create beings God knew would suffer greatly and, on the tradition’s account, some of whom would end in permanent ruin.
-The response of the tradition is twofold: that the suffering of this world is not the end of the story, and that the value of what creation makes possible — genuine love, genuine moral growth, the full range of conscious experience in relationship with God — is not adequately captured by a utilitarian calculation about pain versus pleasure.
+The response has genuine force and a clear limit.
+The response does not address the specific question of why God would create beings God knew would suffer greatly and, on the tradition’s account, some of whom would end in permanent ruin.
+The tradition’s response runs in two parts: the suffering of this world is not the end of the story, and the value of what creation makes possible (genuine love, genuine moral growth, the full range of conscious experience in relationship with God) is not adequately captured by a utilitarian calculation about pain versus pleasure.

 The hard case: people who end in ruin

-The hardest form of the creation problem concerns not the suffering of this life but the people who, on the tradition’s account, end in a state of permanent separation from God.
+The hardest form of the creation problem concerns the people who, on the tradition’s account, end in a state of permanent separation from God.
 Why create a being you know will end this way?

-The tradition’s response involves the same logic as the free will defence applied to evil: a universe of beings who are constitutively incapable of choosing badly — who are programmed to choose God — is a universe without genuine love, without genuine relationship, without the goods that only freedom makes possible.
+The tradition’s response runs through the same logic as the free will defence applied to evil.
+A universe of beings who are constitutively incapable of choosing badly, who are programmed to choose God, is a universe without genuine love, without genuine relationship, without the goods that only freedom makes possible.
 The risk of permanent ruin is the shadow cast by the light of genuine freedom.
-Whether that risk is worth it is a question whose answer depends on the full value of what freedom makes possible — and that full value is, from any finite perspective, not fully assessable.
+Whether that risk is worth it is a question whose answer depends on the full value of what freedom makes possible, and that full value is, from any finite perspective, not fully assessable.

 The honest conclusion is that the creation problem has no fully satisfying answer from a human perspective.
 What can be said is that the tradition describes a God who creates not out of indifference to the suffering that follows but out of a love whose character is generosity, and whose final purposes are justice and mercy in a scope that exceeds what any finite perspective can fully evaluate.